 - Drafting Particulars of Claim and appearing in court in relation to a claim for breach of contract, breach of collateral warranty, breach of trust, proprietary estoppel, unjust enrichment and tracing based on the wrongful application of monies borrowed for a specific purpose.

 - Acting in interim and final hearings relating to relief pursuant to the Trusts of Land and Appointment of Trustees Act 1996.
 Jason recently acted on a multi-day multi-track trial which raised issues of TOLATA 1996, equitable accounting, occupation rent, proprietary estoppel and express, resulting and constructive trusts.
+Jason succeeded obtaining a declaration of ownership in the relevant property on behalf of his client and had the Defendant’s counterclaim for equitable accounting dismissed.

 - Appearing in the First-Tier Tribunal (Property Chamber) in relation to a claim challenging the reasonableness of professional fees.